tapanther/Tritan/docs/Republic.md

 - *Yh Grimemaw* :

-    [Fang of Yeenoghu](https://www.dndbeyond.com/monsters/gnoll-fang-of-yeenoghu) who threatened the early [Republic][Republic of Siddarmark].
+    [Fang of Yeenoghu](https://www.dndbeyond.com/monsters/gnoll-fang-of-yeenoghu) who threatened the early Republic.
 Yh ravaged the countryside for years, burning entire towns to the ground and straining the burgeoning Republic's limited resources.

 ## History